brettz9/eslint-config-ash-nazg/README.md

 - `prefer-exponentiation` - Now present in eslint core
 - `prefer-export-from` - Understandable but cumbersome when importing anyways and have to use another style
+- `prefer-json-parse-buffer` - Not recommended now and may be less performant
 - `prefer-module` - Handling by different configs instead
 - `prefer-node-protocol` - Might revisit later if practice becomes adopted
 - `prefer-object-from-entries` - Too many false positives (e.g., non-simple